xplosionmind/quitsocialmedia.club/pages/Why.md

 ## Anger

-<u>It is scientifically proven that negative emotions engage users way more than positive emotions</u>.
+<u>It is scientifically proven</u>[^1] <u>that negative emotions engage users way more than positive emotions</u>.
 Algorithms which compose our feeds are tailored to maximize engagement and interaction, they do not actually care about how users feel.
 Our emotions are governed by a machine: some gets angry for something you see, she reacts to it, and she will start seeing more of it. <u>The more anger, the more engagement</u>, the better it is.

 <br>

-### Further reading
+### Further information

 - [Digital Discrimination: How Systemic Bias Is Built Into the Internet](https://thereboot.com/digital-discrimination-how-systemic-bias-is-built-into-the-internet/ "Digital Discrimination: How Systemic Bias Is Built Into the Internet") by Sanjana Varghese on [The Reboot](https://thereboot.com/ "The Reboot")
 - [Facebook Will Permanently Stop Promoting Political Groups](https://www.forbes.com/sites/rachelsandler/2021/01/27/facebook-will-permanently-stop-promoting-political-groups/ "Facebook Will Permanently Stop Promoting Political Groups"), an article by [Rachel Sandler](https://www.forbes.com/sites/rachelsandler/ "Rachel Sandler’s articles") on [Forbes](https://forbes.com "Forbes"), which underscores the point that in the end Facebook suggestions are more harmful than useful to the users